 TO CHECK THE CALIBRATION STATUS AND PRINT WITH THE OPTIMUM CALIBRATION CONDITION

-- 1 Click the Job Info icon. - 2 If you have not printed the Detailed Report, choose Detailed Report Only from the Postflight menu.
+1 If you have not printed the Detailed Report, select Detailed Report Only from the Postflight menu.

 If you have printed the Detailed Report and are familiar with the content, select Concise Report Only.